Close Menu

 CAUSES OF CHILDHOOD CEREBRAL PALSY

 Most cerebral palsy is related to brain damage that happened before or during birth and it is called congenital cerebral palsy.
-The following factors can increase the risk for congenital cerebral palsy:
+The following factors can increase the risk for cerebral palsy:

 • Being born too small